kyle-phillips/adversarial-tools/README.md

 # adversarial-tools

-This is a working list of tools often used by adversaries in a cyber attack.
+This is a working list of more than 50 tools (EXEs and scripts) used by adversaries in a cyber attack.

-The creation of this list was born out of a desire to know what applications to query for in threat hunting.
-In other words, if these executables are running in your environment, you'd want to know.
+The creation of this list was born out of a desire to know what executables are running in your environment that you'd want to know about.
+Use this list for threat hunting.

 This list contains both LOLbins and software tools.